 People in Wannon are doing it tough because of Labor’s cost-of-living crisis.
-Since Labor won the election in 2022, the price of everything has gone up at least 10 percent.
+Since Labor won the election in 2022, the price of everything has skyrocketed.
 Under Labor:

 Australians are paying more, including at the checkout, the petrol pump and on their bills due to Labor’s failed economic management.